WICG/display-locking/README.md

 ## Element activation by the user agent

 When an element is not rendered because it's a part of a not-rendered subtree caused by `rendersubtree`, there are some actions in the page that might require the element (and its ancestors) to be rendered to work properly.
-If all of the element's rendering ancestors' `rendersubtree` attributes contain contain `activatable`, then the user agent can *activate* the element.
-This will change of the non-null rendersubtree value of all of its rendering ancestors to the empty string - causing the element and its ancestors to get rendered.
+If all of the element's ancestors' `rendersubtree` attributes contain `activatable` (or not set), then the user agent can *activate* the element.
+This will change all of the non-null `rendersubtree` value of all of its ancestors to the empty string - causing the element and its ancestors to get rendered.

 ```html
 <div id="focusable" rendersubtree="invisible activatable" tabindex=0>Focus me!</div>